The Moorside nuclear power station could provide 7% of the UK's electricity but after Toshiba pulled out the project, its future is uncertain

 Plans for NuGen’s Moorside plant originally included three AP1000 reactors - a type of pressurised water reactor (PWR) - combining for an output of 3.4 gigawatts (GW).

-The AP1000s have passive safety technology, which means they can go for up to 72 hours without the need for cooling by relying primarily on natural processes such as downhill-flowing water and heat rising.
+The AP1000s use fewer valves and pumps than previous PWRs, which means they can go for up to 72 hours without the need for cooling by relying primarily on natural processes such as downhill-flowing water and heat rising.

-They are regarded in the industry as more efficient, easier to construct and safer than other reactors.
+They are deemed to be more powerful, efficient and safer than other reactors.

-Should the Toshiba-Kepco deal be completed, this would delay the completion of the NuGen project until the late 2020s or early 2030s.
+The switch to the more advanced reactor type would delay the completion of the NuGen project until the late 2020s or early 2030s - but this depends on a deal even going through in the first place.

 What is the Moorside nuclear power station?
 The problems

-Concerns have now focused on whether the plant will ever be built after issues regarding the Moorside sale and private sector backing.
+Concerns have now focused on whether the plant will ever be built after issues with the private sector backing.

-NuGen said in a statement at the time: “NuGen staff were informed that owing to the protracted period of time it has taken to secure a way forward for the Moorside project, there would be a phased reduction in the headcount within the NuGen organisation.”
+NuGen said in a statement: “NuGen staff were informed that owing to the protracted period of time it has taken to secure a way forward for the Moorside Project, there would be a phased reduction in the headcount within the NuGen organisation.”

 What is the Moorside nuclear power station?
-NuGen CEO’s fighting talk
+CEO has no “firm plans” but aims to fight

-On 21 September, NuGen announced it had no “firm plans” to work out an alternative development strategy for its plant after Toshiba officially exited the project.
+On 21 September, NuGen announced that it has no “firm plans” to work out an alternative development strategy for its plant after Toshiba officially exited the project.

-In a speech at the Cumbria Nuclear Conference in Carlisle, NuGen CEO Tom Samson said he believed the Moorside project could be saved if the government clarified how it will fund new power stations.
+At the Cumbria Nuclear Conference in Carlisle, NuGen CEO Tom Samson said he believes the Moorside project could be saved if the government intervened.

 But he added the consortium would not abandon the plant and would fight to save it.